 Sanibel has a huge bicycle following so there are paved pathways all over, which is great if you stick to cycling or using a stroller!
 Having bikes with a bike trailer is a fun way to get around when visiting Sanibel Island with a toddler.

-This is a very family friendly destination!
+Sanibel Island is a very family friendly destination, making it one of the best places to travel with a toddler or baby in the US!
 Families with kids of all ages were there during our trip so you are bound to spark up conversations with fellow travelers and see what the highlights of their trip was.

 Getting from the Fort Myers to Sanibel Island